Skip to main content

 Note

-The deployment path configuration must be consistent with base/publicPath/homepage in the project configuration file, otherwise it will cause resource loading failure.
+The deployment path configuration must be consistent with the base/publicPath/homepage in the project configuration file, otherwise resource loading will fail.